Understanding the Roles of Pension Fund Officials

 The investment mandate

-State the assets in which the Fund’s money is invested;
+Assets in which the fund’s money is invested;

 Fund Consultants

-regarding the various types of benefits the Fund can offer its
+Benefit consultants advise and support regarding the types of benefits the Fund can offer members.

-advice and support regarding various ways the Fund’s assets
+Investment consultants advise and support regarding how the Fund’s assets can be invested.

 Reference: